Machado117/stanford-ml/README.md

 # stanford-ml
-Python implementation of the assignments from Andrews Ng's machine learning course.
+Python implementation of the assignments from Andrew Ng's machine learning course.